Global search

 Claim Data Verification

-Once the above step is complete, we will start the Claim Data Verification stage.
+We will soon enter the Claim Data Verification stage.
 The purpose of this stage is to confirm the unique claim data which will be used to assess each Registrant’s claim/s.

 We will prepare the data that we will use to assess claims, using a combination of registration data and industry state transport records.
 As the claim data relevant to this class action is complex, we estimate this will take about six months to complete.